How does this medication work? What will it do for me?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Cholesterol: Hydrochlorothiazide may increase cholesterol levels.
-If you have high levels of cholesterol, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+At the doses used in candesartan - hydrochlorothiazide, this rarely causes problems.
+However, if you have high levels of cholesterol, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Diabetes: Hydrochlorothiazide may make it more difficult to control diabetes.
 If you have diabetes your doctor may ask that you monitor your blood sugar carefully while taking this medication.